guidoferreyra/TypeLab-2020-demo-notes/0_Command-line-tools-intro.md

 # Tune up your terminal (optional)

-The following instruction are totally optional, the default Terminal app and its configuration is perfectly fine to work with it, I personally recommend this "tunes up" because it makes the experience a lot more smoother.
+The following instruction are totally optional, the default Terminal app and its configuration is perfectly fine to work with it, I personally recommend this "enhancements" because it makes the experience a lot more smoother.

 1. **Choose you terminal application:** Like any other app there are a few alternatives, personally I prefer [iTerm](https://www.iterm2.com/) over the Terminal app that is shipped with Mac OS.